 I don’t know when we came to consider the adjective the foundation of good writing.
 Endless lessons on describing settings and characters using adjectives have sent out the message to a generation of children that they need adjectives in every sentence.
-Oh and not just any old adjectives like old, big, small, hot and cold.
-No they need to be longer adjectives (I believe these are the aforementioned WOW words.) and the more the merrier.
+Oh and not just any old adjectives like old, big, small, hot, and cold.
+No, they need to be longer adjectives (I believe these are the aforementioned WOW words.), and the more the merrier.
 So we end up reading about the ancient, decrepit man and the boiling, scorching sun.
 One of my Year 5 pupils once wrote the sentence: “The big, grey elephant walked through the jungle.”
 I had to explain that, for most people, the word “elephant” immediately conjures up the image of a big grey animal that lives in a jungle.
 Unless the elephant in question is red and small the most effective way of describing an elephant is by using the word “elephant”.

 3. “Use a comma when you need to take a short breath”

 Please don’t use a comma when you need to take a short breath.
 What is a “short breath?”
 How MUCH shorter is it than the breath one should take when they see a full stop?
-My concern is generations of children are unable to use sentence punctuation and also have irregular breathing patterns as a result of teachers telling them this.
+My concern is that generations of children are unable to use sentence punctuation and also have irregular breathing patterns as a result of teachers telling them this.
 Please, for all our sakes, learn how to use a comma to link clauses and then teach your children to do it.

 4. “Don’t forget to put a full stop at the end of your sentence”

-The reason that child still doesn’t remember when to use full stops is because you haven’t taught them where the “end of a sentence” is.
+The reason that child still doesn’t remember when to use full stops is that you haven’t taught them where the “end of a sentence” is.
 Teach them about clauses – children that can read can understand clauses.